 Do you have thoughts on pregnancy and childbirth you’d like to share with fellow HAE patients considering parenthood?

 Most of all I want to say that it is important to be prepared for the possibility of an increase in attacks.
-I found that keeping active and eating healthily helped me to feel well between attacks.
+I found that keeping active as much as possible and eating healthily helped me to feel well between attacks.

 Do you know by now if your daughter has inherited HAE from you?

-Although HAE does have a big impact on my day to day activities, I am determined to not let it stop me doing the things I love and leading a full and active life.
+Although HAE does have a big impact on my day to day activities, I am determined to not let it stop me doing the things I love, leading a full and active life and encouraging other HAE patients, where possible, to do the same.